Name: Kathryn Lancioni

-Kathryn Lancioni is an award-winning, internationally recognized expert in the field of communications and was recently named one of PR News' "People of the Year" in 2023.
+Kathryn Lancioni is an award-winning, internationally recognized expert in the field of communications and recently named one of PR News' "People of the Year" in 2023.
 With more than 25 years of experience, Ms. Lancioni has a unique appreciation and understanding of the communications industry working as a journalist, public relations executive, communications strategist, college professor and leadership coach.
-She is a published author and regular contributor to medium and numerous business publications.

 Thank you to the 2,000 leaders who’ve generously done the 7 Questions on Leadership!

 I hope Kathryn's answers will encourage you in your leadership journey.
 Enjoy!

 1. What have you found most challenging as a leader?

 As a leader, my biggest challenge is adapting to the continually evolving business landscape.
 These days, the pace of business is unprecedented, with new technologies being launched every day.
 It is critical to examine and evaluate each of these developments and assess whether they are right for your business.

 Just because your competitor is doing something doesn't mean that it is right for your business.
 Ultimately, any adaptations need to be strategically relevant for an organization supporting its business objectives while also being a cultural fit.

 2. How did you become a leader?
 Can you please briefly tell the story?

 My career is built on the word "No." I have always been motivated by rejection, viewing these events as opportunities as opposed to failures.
 I became a leader and ultimately the founder of my company by going against the grain and pursuing my ideas.